Mobile Suit Gundam SEED C.E. 73: Stargazer: Manga

-The manga Mobile Suit Gundam SEED C.E.
+Mobile Suit Gundam SEED C.E.
 73 Δ Astray is a tie-in to Stargazer, and expands upon the technologies and organizations from this show.
 It is also the sequel to the Gundam SEED Destiny spinoff, Mobile Suit Gundam SEED Destiny Astray.

 Game appearances

 The series is included in Super Robot Wars K and in SD Gundam G Generation Cross Drive for the Nintendo DS.
+The series makes an appearance in Gundam Breaker 2 and in SD Gundam Capsule Fighter Online.